HarveyBates/kandle/README.md

 The CLI will:
 - [x] Handle the unzipping of files downloaded from the above providers.
-- [x] Place symbols, footprints and models in a define directory structure.
+- [x] Place symbols, footprints and models in a defined directory structure.
 - [x] Convert KiCad v4 symbols (`.lib` files) to KiCad v6 symbols (`.kicad_sym` files).
 - [x] Link a symbol and footprint automatically.
-- [x] Automaticlly import the symbol **if a symbol library for that component exists* (same goes for the footprint)
+- [x] Automatically import the symbol **if a symbol library for that component exists* (same goes for the footprint)

 ## See it in action [here](https://www.youtube.com/watch?v=nRz4pBlJtNc/&t=120s)